tsgrissom/MagicScan/README.md

-# MagicScan
+# MagicScan Plugin

-Scans configurations for potential issues and provides deeper analytics for [NathanWolf's Magic plugin](https://github.com/elBukkit/MagicPlugin) to ensure you have the cleanest, working-as-intended setup as possible.

-## Commands

-To do

-## Permissions

-To do
+Analyzes the configuration of [NathanWolf's Magic plugin](https://github.com/elBukkit/MagicPlugin) for potential issues and oversights.

 ## Configuration